NestoJosa/project-template-2/README.md

 - update the readme.md: at least remove these instructions

 Bootstrap
-- the scripts and styles are hosted locally
+- the scripts and styles are hosted externally